Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 September 2025 04.24.22 UTC
+- WIB: Jumat, 19 September 2025 05.24.30 UTC
-- WITA: Jumat, 19 September 2025 05.24.22 UTC
+- WITA: Jumat, 19 September 2025 06.24.30 UTC
-- WIT: Jumat, 19 September 2025 06.24.22 UTC
+- WIT: Jumat, 19 September 2025 07.24.30 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"There is only one thing worse than fighting with allies and that is fighting without them."

 Kategori: friendship